PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 * **Make tests deterministic.** When a test fails intermittently, it is hard to tell when it has been fixed.
+If a test depends on a random number generator, use the same random seed in the test suite.

 * **Turn bugs into test cases.**